 BackPaper, Printing & The Environment

-I started this page in 2004 In order to share some of the research I had done on paper, printing and it's environmental impact before starting my business.
+I began this page in 2004 In order to share some of the research I had done on paper, printing and it's environmental impact before starting my business.
 A lot has changed since then.
 So much it's difficult to keep up with!
 So please do your own research to make sure any information you reference is up to date.
-I hope the links will assist you and would encourage you to visit them.
+I hope the links will help you and would encourage you to visit them.
 Whilst I've done my best to find the facts, I can take no responsibility for the accuracy of information found through other sources.